pankaj5417/muddaProject/README.md

 ```

 ## Usage
-To get the translation, we can Postman or any web browser and hit this API as follow:
+To get the translation, we can Postman or any web browser and hit this API as follow for testing:
 ```
 {URL}/translate?sourceText=&targetLanguage=''